hyclem/unity_script/README.md

 <br>

 # Serious Game with Unity
-In this directory you will found script in __C# langage__ developed and used in a __Unity__ game project.
+In this directory, you will find scripts written in __C# langage__ and used in a __Unity__ game project.

 <!-- <img id="niv1" src="https://j.gifs.com/qQl0Nr.gif" width="450"/> -->
 <img id="niv1" src="gif_animation/first.gif" width="450"/>

 ### Serious Game ?
-Serious game is a field where game are developed in goal to learn something.
+Serious games are games that have another purpose besides entertainment, learn something.
 In our case, we choose the healthcare field.

 ### Objective
 This game is intended to be used in __therapeutic education activities__ that take place in the hospital.
 These 15 minute sessions are designed to teach patients how to deal with their diabetes on a daily basis.